 I have stopped offering tap water to my dog.
 It’s definitely a by-product of going to many WQA conferences.
 I know that there is just too must “stuff” in our water.

 I always want to make sure that Kaycee, our senior Dataman Group DataDog, always has the best of everything.
-Whether it’s ensuring she gets get the most nutritious food or the best grooming in town, I want to provide her with the very best.
-Since I do a lot of work in the water quality industry, I know that I want to offer her filtered water for her best heath and hydration.
+Whether it’s making sure she gets get the most nutritious food or the best grooming in town, I want to provide her with the very best.
+Since I do a lot of work in the water quality industry, I know that I want to provide filtered water to my dogs for best heath and hydration.

 So – when it comes to drinking water, what are you giving your dogs?

 While we usually don’t give this a second thought, it’s important to make certain that your dog’s water is safe and healthy.

 Like us, a dog’s body contains 75% water.
 Water is just as vital to them as it is to us and it’s essential for all kinds of bodily function, including:

 - Regulation of body temperature (especially with all the running that dogs do!)

 - Keeping the skin elastic so you can cuddle your dog even more.